mahmoudomarus/Krib_host_dahsboard/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Once deployed, your RentalAI Dashboard will be live with:
+Once deployed, your Krib AI Dashboard will be live with:
 - ✅ Production-ready frontend on Vercel
 - ✅ Scalable backend on Render
 - ✅ Real database with Supabase